 In this paper, we extend the results of Klainerman and Rodnianski in \cite{KR:Trapped}, which were obtained for a finite region, by showing similar results from past null infinity.
-This allows us to recover and extend the results from past null infinity in the work of Christodoulou \cite{Chr:book}.
+This allows us to recover and extend the results in the work of Christodoulou \cite{Chr:book} from past null infinity.

-\section{Introduction.}
+\section{INTRODUCTION}